Tips for Becoming a Pro at Consumer Product Public Relations

 The internet is a powerful tool, so let’s leverage it to its maximum potential.
 PR pros can work with their media contacts to incorporate different Search Engine Optimization tactics in the story.
 These include image descriptions, keywords, and backlinks to direct the reader to the brand’s website, ordering page, etc. It’s not guaranteed, but more often than not, the media will include links for you if you ask.

-Still have questions about becoming a pro at product public relations or need help for your business?
+Do you still have questions about becoming a pro at product public relations or need help for your business?
 At Serendipit, we are purveyors of public relations and we want want to help!
 Get in touch with us and we’ll work together to create a successful plan for you.